ClaudioBorges/Master/PEL202/StatisticalLearning/README.md

 ![Image of Least Square](https://github.com/ClaudioBorges/Master/blob/master/PEL202/StatisticalLearning/img/Figure_3.png)

 #### PCA
+The PCA (principal component analysis) was configured to reduce the number of dimension to 2, transforming the coordinating seeking to have the maximum variance.
 ```python
 PCA components: [[ 0.36138659 -0.08452251  0.85667061  0.3582892 ]
  [ 0.65658877  0.73016143 -0.17337266 -0.07548102]]